2017 Festival Artists

 Friction Quartet, whose performances have been called “terribly beautiful” (San Francisco Classical Voice), “stunningly passionate” (Calgary Herald) and “chillingly effective” (San Francisco Examiner), exists to expand the string quartet repertoire and audience for adventurous contemporary music.
 More at frictionquartet.com.

-Sponsored in honor of James Tocco by the Lawrence and Isabel Francis Smith Family Foundation
+Sponsored by Lawrence & Isabel Francis Smith Family Foundation